Close

 Understanding the Thailand Business Visa Basics

-Well, here's the straight talk: The Thailand Business Visa (officially called the Non-Immigrant Type B Visa) isn't just a travel document—it's your gateway to Southeast Asia's fifth-largest economy, boasting a GDP of $505 billion and a thriving startup ecosystem.
+Well, here's the straight talk: The Thailand Business Visa, officially called the Non-Immigrant Type B Visa, comes in several categories including standard Category B, business-approved Category B-A, and investment and business Category IB.
+This visa isn't just a travel document—it's your gateway to Southeast Asia's economic powerhouse.

 Why Indian Entrepreneurs Are Choosing Thailand

-Consider this scenario: Rajesh Kumar, a Mumbai-based software entrepreneur, expanded his SaaS company to Bangkok in 2022.
+Consider this scenario: Rajesh Kumar, a Dubai-based software entrepreneur, expanded his SaaS company to Bangkok in 2023.
 Within eighteen months, he'd accessed the ASEAN market of 650 million consumers, reduced operational costs by 35%, and established partnerships with three regional tech giants.
 His journey started with securing the right business visa.

 Key advantages for Indian businesses in Thailand: